-As continue to get smaller and more powerful, the likes of the Asus ZenBook 3 become more and more enticing.
-Who doesn’t want a more portable computer that’s powerful enough to handle most everyday computing tasks?
-It’s a compelling sales pitch made by the likes of Apple and its , or Dell with the .
+As Ultrabooks continue to get smaller and more powerful, the likes of the Asus ZenBook 3 become more and more enticing.
+Who doesn’t want a more portable computer that’s powerful enough to handle most everyday workloads?
+It’s a compelling sales pitch made by the likes of Apple and its MacBook, or Dell with the XPS 13.

-Sure, you pay a bit more for the device, but at the end of the day your back isn’t yelling at you for hauling around a 15-inch behemoth.
+Sure, they may end up costing a bit more, but at the end of the day your back isn’t yelling at you for hauling around a 15-inch monster.

-There are, of course, trade-offs made when you go for an ultra-thin laptop.
+There are, of course, trade-offs when you opt for an ultra-thin laptop.
 Ports have a tendency to disappear, and battery life is bound to take a hit.
-Both of which are true about the Asus ZenBook 3, but we can’t help and stare at its crisp display after frantically checking our bag to make sure we didn’t leave the 2-pound device on a desk somewhere.
+Both of which are true about the Asus ZenBook 3, but we can’t help but stare at its crisp display after frantically checking our back to make sure we didn’t leave it on a desk somewhere.

 Here is the Asus Zenbook 3 configuration sent to TechRadar for review: